-The Young Readers Assistant Manager - Preschool Services coordinates the development, implementation and improvement of district wide services for preschool children (age 5 and under), parents, teachers and caregivers.
-This position is also responsible for providing leadership to and supervising the part-time and on-call librarians.
+Working closely with the Adult Services Department Manager, the Assistant Manager coordinates the development, implementation and improvement of district wide services for Adults.
+The Assistant Manager provides leadership and supervision to the part-time and on-call librarians within the Adult Services department.